jackapbutler/Pub-Sub-Image-Classification/README.md

 In order to setup the entire application;

 - Install the appropriate Python environment.
-- Follow the outlined in the table of contents below.
+- Follow the steps outlined in the table of contents below.

 ## Python Environment

 This repository uses Python 3.8.

 The Python packages are stored in the `env.yml` file.
-These can be installed using `conda` by running:

-- `conda env create -f env.yml`
+These can be installed using `conda` by running `conda env create -f env.yml`.

-  > This project was developed mainly on an M1 Macbook Air so some dependencies might not work.

 ## Contents